Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Push Stick Table Saw Fence

-It is absolutely critical with table saws to use all of the safety equipment supplied with the saw.
-And, to invest in the proper safety equipment, dust collection and make good choices that lead to safety habits that will keep you from bodily harm.
+It is critical with table saws to use all of the safety equipment supplied with the saw.
+And invest in the proper safety equipment and dust collection, and make good choices that lead to safety habits that will keep you from bodily harm.

-Push blocks, as the name implies, are a simple piece of safety equipment that put themselves in harms way so you don’t have put your fingers near the table saw blade.
+As the name implies, push blocks are simple safety equipment that puts themselves in harm’s way, so you don’t have to put your fingers near the table saw blade.

 While there are only a few types of push blocks for table saws, it’s important to note that owning each one is often best: